Cereal (magazine)

-Cereal is an independent biannual travel and style magazine based in Bath, United Kingdom.
+Cereal is an independent biannual travel and style magazine based in Bath, Somerset, England.
 Each issue focuses on a select few destinations, with stories and interviews on design, art and style.

 Cereal was founded by Rosa Park (editor-in-chief) and Rich Stapleton (creative director) in 2012 as a quarterly publication.
 With Volume 9 (2015), Cereal changed to a biannual release schedule, publishing in March and September every year.

 Alongside the magazine, Cereal publishes regular digital stories on their website, update online city guides, publish physical city guide books, and publish a number of other books.

 The magazine

 Cereal is a travel and style magazine aimed primarily at a global audience of design conscious professionals.
 Each destination the magazine features is visited and personally vetted by the founders Rosa and Rich.
 All photography and writing is commissioned exclusively by them from a pool of freelance writers and photographers.
 Alongside destination features, interviews and conversations with designers, architects, artists, and chefs are printed, as well as original essays, short stories and poems.

 Volume 10 introduced a series of essays, short stories and poems as a pull-out literary supplement called Weekend, which published writing around a theme, such as Ego or Taste.
 Since Volume 13, the essays and poems were incorporated into the magazine itself.

 Volume 15 (Spring Summer 2018) introduced the format of presenting a unifying theme for the issue as a whole, which, in this instance, was sustainability.
 This angle ran through many of the interviews, as well as the choice of features and essays.
 For Volume 16, the theme was collecting.
 Designers were interviewed on their personal collections, and essays discussed collecting stones, memories and stories.

 There have been numerous alterations to the design and layout of the magazine volume to volume, the most conspicuous perhaps being the adoption of the grey front cover from Volume 13 onward.
 The most recent change was a full redesign of the layout of the magazine by Vancouver-based Studio Faculty for Volume 16.